dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ---
-title: pub get
+title: dart pub get
-description: Use pub get to retrieve the dependencies used by your Dart application.
+description: Use dart pub get to retrieve the dependencies used by your Dart application.
 ---

 _Get_ is one of the commands of the [pub tool](/tools/pub/cmd).

 {% prettify nocode tag=pre+code %}
-$ pub get [--offline]
+$ dart pub get [--offline]
 {% endprettify %}

 This command gets all the dependencies listed in the